An atheist compares murder to chocolate

 Matt Slick: [to other Christians in the room who were amazed at his responses] So, if someone were to murder his wife, he would have no right to complain.
-All he has to do is go out and get it dish of chocolate ice cream and relax.... since there is no difference between the ice cream and his murdered wife!!!
+All he has to do is go out and get a dish of chocolate ice cream and relax . . . since there is no difference between the ice cream and his murdered wife!!!

 Angstreich: But I thought absurd meant irrational.
 Where did I say anything about rights?